Riken-Shah/InstaQuoteBot/README.md

 Instagram Quote Page which is handled by a Bot.

 ## Installation
-Follow this below instruction to properly set up the project
+Follow this below instruction to properly set up this project

 ## Step 1